garretchristensen/BestPracticesManual/Manual.md

 the Van der Laan SuperLearner papers)

-One aspect of PAPs that seems to have taken hold widely in the medical literature is the aversion to sub-group analysis (‚Äúinteractions‚Äù to most economists).
+One aspect of PAPs that seems to have taken hold widely in the medical literature is the aversion to sub-group analysis ("interactions" to most economists).
 An oft-repeated story revolves around the publication of a study on aspirin after heart attacks.
 When the editors suggested including 40 subgroup analyses, the authors relented on the condition